 You can see from this side that the entire tree leans slightly forward.
 Be careful that you do not make this angle too far forward though or you will have problems with shaping the canopy as of course all growth needs its portion of sunlight so you need to keep each successive branch longer than the one above it or it will forever be weak and even potentially weaken to the point of death.

 Image caption.
 Left view of the tree before and after work

 Image caption.
 Bird's eye view of the tree from above

 It's very helpful to check the canopy from above to look for any branches or any areas which are causing the overall shape of the tree to break from the imaginary outline.
 The outline in most cases with informal upright styled trees is going to be oval.

-Branches should not resemble the backbone of a fish.
+Branches should not resemble the backbone of a fish, so called "herringbone" branches.
 Rather there should be a main branch shooting out from the trunk which then splits repeatedly, each time getting thinner and thinner.
 This tapering in the branches creates visual interest.
 Movement must however not only be visible from the top but very importantly from the front too.

 Once again, shape the branch to an overall fan shape but also bear in mind the imaginary outline of the tree canopy and ensure the branch follows it.

 Image caption.
 Main branch as seen from the front

 Although its cool to look at your carefully designed branches from the top, don't forget that we view our trees from the chosen front.
 This means that you need to create volume in your branches.
 You do this through layering the branches above one another.
 However try not to create a situation where a branch will be directly overhead another, or the top branch will take all the sunlight and energy away from the lower branch, which will weaken and eventually die back if you're not carefully.